Graham Feed Wheat

 Graham product logo

-• High yield potential under a wide sowing window – Early April until late June
+• Has a wide sowing window from early April until mid June

 • Good disease resistance profile but responds well to fungicides